gvaldez/cryptora/README.md

 - **RabbitMQ**: Message queue for asynchronous delivery of trading signals, enabling integration with other systems.

 - **Ollama**: A tool for local data analysis and task automation.

+- **Postman**: makes a request to the API and outputs the analysis results, including key metrics and recommendations based on AI.

 - **Docker**: Containerization platform that helps package the application with its dependencies, ensuring consistent environments and simplifying deployment.